fvanroie/MqttClientPlugin/examples/iot-dash/README.md

 :large_blue_circle:  Active
 :black_circle:  No connection

+It's also possible to toggle the state of your devices (online <-> active) by clicking on them.

 ## Installation
 1) Build the plugin or download it as a [binary](https://github.com/fvanroie/MqttClientPlugin/releases).
 2) Install the plugin (copy to **%apdpdata%/Rainmeter/plugins**).
 3) Copy the **iot-dash** folder into your **Skins** folder.
-4) Edit **Connections.ini** to change your MQTT credentials and add your own devices  I wrote a [small blogpost](https://joszuijderwijk.nl/iot-dash/) on how the code works.
+4) Edit **Connections.ini** to change your MQTT credentials and add your own devices  I wrote a [blogpost](https://joszuijderwijk.nl/iot-dash/) on how the code works.
 5) Enjoy!